Frequently Asked Questions

 If you encounter a paywall, or are otherwise denied access to an article:

 1. Check to make sure that you are logged in using your CIT credentials.
+The easiest way to do this is to use Library Proxy Bookmarklet.

 What research services are available?